Skip to main content

 Amin Sewani is the Performance Management & Commercial Senior Leader for Upstream Planning.

-Tom Sweet is Dell Technologies’ Chief Financial Officer (CFO).
-He oversees all aspects of the company's finance function, including accounting, financial planning and analysis, tax, treasury and investor relations, as well as global business operations, Dell Financial Services and Dell Technologies Capital.
-He also leads corporate strategy, partnering closely with the office of the CEO to develop and execute a long-term growth strategy that creates value for Dell Technologies stakeholders.
+Yvonne McGill is Dell Technologies’ Chief Financial Officer (CFO).
+She oversees all aspects of the company’s finance function, including Accounting, Financial Planning and Analysis, Tax, Treasury and Investor Relations, as well as Corporate Development, Global Business Operations and Dell Financial Services.
+She also partners closely with the office of the CEO to develop and execute a long-term strategy that creates value for Dell Technologies’ stakeholders.